neilnahid1/MUD_Game/mechanics.md

 4.3 Riddle Challenge - A type of challenge of which the player is given a riddle and needs to reply with the correct answer in order to complete the challenge.

+## 5. Win Condition
+The player needs to find the exit door in order to win the game.